-As a reflection of the synergy between the RCC and the SEECP, the Annual Meeting took place back-toback with the SEECP high-level events on 30 May - 1 June 2016 in Pravets and Sofia (Bulgaria).
+As a reflection of the synergy between the RCC and the SEECP, the Annual Meeting took place back-to-back with the SEECP high-level events on 30 May - 1 June 2016 in Pravets and Sofia (Bulgaria).
 These events marked the completion of the Bulgarian SEECP C-i-O for 2015-2016.
 The SEECP C-i-O convened the SEECP Participants in the meeting of the Committee of Political Directors, the formal meeting of the Ministers of Foreign Affairs (MFAs) and the Summit of the Heads of State and Government.
 The events culminated with the adoption of the SEECP Sofia Summit Declaration - "20th Anniversary of the SEECP - Key to Regional Cooperation ", which acknowledges the contribution of each SEECP Participant to the development of SEECP into a credible and sustainable framework for regional cooperation and constructive dialogue.
-The declaration confirms European integration as a strategic choice of the region, guaranteeing peace, stability and prosperity, and highlights the active in the implementation of the RCC SWP for 2014-2016; endorsed the Annual Report of the RCC Secretary General for 2015-2016 and the RCC SWP for 2017-2019, while pledging political support for its successful implementation and calling on development partners to continue providing assistance and support to regional cooperation.
+The declaration confirms European integration as a strategic choice of the region, guaranteeing peace, stability and prosperity, and highlights the active engagement of the EU in the SEE region.

+The SEECP Summit commended the progress made in the implementation of the RCC SWP for 2014-2016; endorsed the Annual Report of the RCC Secretary General for 2015-2016 and the RCC SWP for 2017-2019, while pledging political support for its successful implementation and calling on development partners to continue providing assistance and support to regional cooperation.
 The SEECP high-level events also marked the taking over of the SEECP C-i-O by Croatia for 2016-2017.